memento-ai/Memento/packages/conversation/README.md

 - Abstraction layer for creating and managing conversations with language models
 - Ability to send messages and receive responses
 - Support for streaming responses
-- Configurable options for temperature, max response tokens, and model selection
+- Configurable options for temperature, max response tokens, model selection, and logging

 ## Usage and Examples